paradime-io/paradime-dbt-movie-challenge/README.md

 We look forward to seeing your creative and insightful analyses!

 # Example Submission template
-Here's an example project that fulfills all requirements and would be eligible for cash prizes.
+Here's an example project that fulfills all requirements and would be elligble eligible for cash prizes.
 Feel free to use this template for your submission.
-We also recommend diving into the winner's submissions from our recent NBA Data Modeling Challenge for inspiration.
+We also recommend diving into the the [winner's submissions](#need-a-spark-of-inspiration) from our recent NBA Data Modeling Challenge for inspiration.

 ## Table of Contents
 1. [Introduction](#introduction)